IBM/event-streams/_11.2/05-replication/05-replication-failover.md

 ### Updating consumer group offsets manually

-If you want your client application to continue processing messages on the destination cluster from the point they reached on the topic on the origin cluster, or if you want your client application to start processing messages from the beginning of the topic, you can use the `kubectl es group-reset` command.
+If you want your client application to continue processing messages on the destination cluster from the point they reached on the topic on the origin cluster, or if you want your client application to start processing messages from the beginning of the topic, you can use the `cloudctl es group-reset` command.

+{{site.data.reuse.openshift_only_note}}

 * To continue processing messages from the point they reached on the topic on the origin cluster, you can specify the offset for the consumer group that your client application is using:

   1. {{site.data.reuse.es_cli_init_111}}
-  2. Run the `kubectl es group-reset` command as follows:
+  2. Run the `cloudctl es group-reset` command as follows:

-     `kubectl es group-reset --group <your-consumer-group-id> --topic <topic-name> --mode datetime --value <timestamp>`
+     `cloudctl es group-reset --group <your-consumer-group-id> --topic <topic-name> --mode datetime --value <timestamp>`

      For example, the following command instructs the applications in consumer group `consumer-group-1` to start consuming messages with timestamps from after midday on 28th September 2018:

-     `kubectl es group-reset --group consumer-group-1 --topic GEOREPLICATED.TOPIC --mode datetime --value 2018-09-28T12:00:00+00:00 --execute`
+     `cloudctl es group-reset --group consumer-group-1 --topic GEOREPLICATED.TOPIC --mode datetime --value 2018-09-28T12:00:00+00:00 --execute`

 * To start processing messages from the beginning of the topic, you can use the `--mode earliest` option, for example:

-  `kubectl es group-reset --group consumer-group-1 --topic GEOREPLICATED.TOPIC --mode earliest --execute`
+  `cloudctl es group-reset --group consumer-group-1 --topic GEOREPLICATED.TOPIC --mode earliest --execute`

 These methods also avoid the need to make code changes to your client application.